purdue-orbital/avionics/README.md

 ### 1. Connecting to the Raspberry Pi ###

 Currently, our only flight computer is the RPi Model 3 B+, with the name `AvionicsPi`.
 It can be connected to through SSH (Secure Shell) ~~or X11 forwarding (Remote Desktop Protocol)~~.
 The Pi broadcasts its own network, called `AvionicsPiAP`, and is used as an access point to SSH into.
 Users must first power on the Pi (it may take up to a minute to fully boot up).
-Once the Pi is booted, users should notice a new network available to connect to with the name `AvionicsPiAP`.
+Once the Pi is booted, users should notice a new network available to connect to with the name `AvionicsPiAPX`, where `X` is the system number (this should be documented on the Pi packaging).
 Connect to it using the password `PurdueOrbital`.
 You will now be on a local network containing the Pi and your computer.
 Internet is available by connecting an ethernet cable to the Pi's port -- this makes it act as an access point to `PAL3.0`.

 To connect through SSH, PuTTY can be used (Windows) or the terminal (MacOS).
 Windows users can also use the command prompt.

 *  **Windows Users:** Open the PuTTY client.
 In the prompt beneath **Host Name (or IP address)** type the following:

-   `pi@192.168.5.1`
+   `pi@192.168.4.1`

-   Here `pi` denotes the user on the machine, and `192.168.5.1` is the static IP address.
+   Here `pi` denotes the user on the machine, and `192.168.4.1` is the static IP address.
 You can save this device using the **Save** and **Load** functions.
 Afterwards, press **Open**.
 You will be redirected to a terminal, and
    prompted:

-   `pi@192.168.5.1's password: `
+   `pi@192.168.4.1's password: `

    Enter the following password exactly as displayed: